-She said: “When I came to Stirling I did not just want to be ‘student passing by’ - I wanted to settle and become part of the community.
+She said: “When I came to Stirling I did not just want to be a ‘student passing by’ - I wanted to settle and become part of the community.
 Volunteering as a befriender was a very rewarding experience, and it was great to help diversify the student experience at Stirling through my new society.

 “I taught Salsa and Samba dances that I had learned through my dad’s Brazilian roots, and other students came to teach skills they knew, such as Japanese martial art Aikido and Bachata – a dance from the Dominican Republic.
 I’ll never forget the feeling when the society got its first ten paying members!”